EdwinVW/pitstop/README.md

 In order to test de API's directly, you need to start the solution using the *docker-compose.local.yml* override file.
 You do this by starting the solution using the following command: `docker-compose -f docker-compose.yml -f docker-compose.local.yml up`.
 This will make sure that the ports used by the API services are exposed to the host so you can access them directly from the browser.

+You can also use the *StartSolutionWithLocalAPIs.ps1* / *StartSolutionWithLocalAPIs.sh* scripts to start the solution.

 The following URLs can be used:

 | API                | URL                                                            |